Virginia Hill

 Virginia Hill (born Onie Virginia Hill; August 26, 1916 – March 24, 1966) was an American organized crime figure.
-An Alabama native, she became a Chicago outfit courier during the mid-1930s.
+An Alabama native, she became a Chicago Outfit courier during the mid-1930s.
 She was famous for being the girlfriend of mobster Bugsy Siegel.

 Early life

-Born Onie Virginia Hill on August 26, 1916 in Lipscomb, Alabama.
+Born Onie Virginia Hill on August 26, 1916, in Lipscomb, Alabama, she was one of ten kids of an alcoholic marble worker.
 By the time she was eight, she moved to Marietta, Georgia with her mother and siblings after her parents separated.
 She attended Roberts Grammar School, where she completed eighth grade, then dropped out.
 In November 1931, when she was 15, she married 16-year-old George Randell.

 Association with organized crime

-In 1933 Hill left Georgia for Chicago with Randell, hoping to enter the pornography business.
+In 1933, Hill left Georgia for Chicago with Randell, hoping to enter the pornography business.
 Once in Chicago, she separated from Randell, divorcing him the following year.
-She found a job as a waitress at the mob-run San Carlo Italian Village exhibit during the 1933 Century of Progress Chicago's World Fair, and supplemented her income as a sex worker.
+She found a job as a waitress at the mob-run San Carlo Italian Village exhibit during the 1933 Century of Progress Chicago's World Fair, and supplemented her income as a prostitute.

 She came to the attention of a wealthy bookmaker and gambler, Joseph Epstein, who is said to have become her financial advisor and, possibly, lover (although Epstein was reputed to be gay).
 Ultimately, she entered into the Chicago Outfit crime organization.
-In addition to allegedly acting as a mistress to members of the Chicago mob, she served as a courier to pass messages between mobsters.
+In addition to allegedly acting as a mistress to members of the Chicago Mob, she served as a courier to pass messages between mobsters.
 One contemporary commentator described her as: